decred/dcrwallet/rpc/documentation/api.md

 - `uint32 expired`: The number of expired tickets owned by the user.

-- `int64 total_subsidy`: The total subsidy received by the user for stake mining.
+- `int64 total_subsidy`: The total subsidy received by the user for proof-of-stake voting.

 - `uint32 unspent`: The number of unspent tickets.
 This could include live, missed or expired tickets.